pretix/pretix/doc/api/oauth.rst

 .. note:: By default, the user is asked to give permission on every call to this URL.
 If you **only** request the
-          ``profile`` scope, i.e. no access to organizer data, you can pass the ``approval_prompt=auto`` parameter to skip user interaction on subsequen calls.
+          ``profile`` scope, i.e. no access to organizer data, you can pass the ``approval_prompt=auto`` parameter to skip user interaction on subsequent calls.

 Getting an access token
 -----------------------